 Become active in your community and with activities that mean something to you.
 The ability to balance academics with employment, volunteer work, sports, community and extra‐curricular interests is a trait that application committees are looking for in prospective occupational therapy students.
 Some schools require a minimum number of hours of volunteer work related to occupational therapy (e.g. working with people with disabilities), so be sure to check whether the program for which you are applying has volunteering requirements.

-To apply to an occupational therapy in Ontario, you must complete your application through The Ontario Rehabilitation Sciences Programs Application Service.
+To apply to an MSc(OT) program in Ontario, you must complete your application through The Ontario Rehabilitation Sciences Programs Application Service.
 The deadline is typically in early January for fall entry of that same year.
 Schools outside of Ontario each have their own dates and deadlines, as do those outside of Canada.